The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 If this is a brand-new website, we’ll set you up with hosting, connect your domain name, and perform additional tests.
 For redesigns, some testing may need to wait until your domain name is connected.
 Rest assured, we’ll ensure everything is running smoothly before going live!

-Step Six: Mobile Development
+Step Seven: Mobile Development

 This phase typically takes about half a week or longer, depending on the complexity of the design.
 Once mobile development is complete, we’ll send you another feedback link so you can review and request any necessary changes.
 At this stage, you should have plenty of revision hours left, but if additional work is required, any extra hours will be added to your next invoice.

-Step Seven: On-page SEO
+Step Eight: On-page SEO

 What is SEO